IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 ## Accessing Shared Objects

-You can map single or multiple email addresses or email hashes in the UID2 Share by using the following functions:
+You can map single or multiple email addresses or email hashes to UID2s by using the following functions:

 - `FN_T_UID2_IDENTITY_MAP_EMAIL`
 - `FN_T_UID2_IDENTITY_MAP_EMAIL_HASH`